Sunday, December 3, 2023

 Why Is It Difficult to See the Lashes of Cats?

 Cats have thick hair around their eyes, making it difficult to see their eyelashes since they have fur covering their faces.
 It can blend in with their coat, making them look like they have long eyelashes.
-The eyelashes of many cats are mistaken for their facial fur by their owners.

-Also, cat eyelashes are usually much shorter than we visualize them to be, and the length of their fur does not differ from their eyelashes.
 Consequently, cats with long, silky hair like Maine Coons, the Persian, Ragdoll, and other long-haired cat breeds have longer, more obvious eyelashes than short-haired breeds.
 It is more noticeable when the eyelashes are longer.

 Sphynx cats are another hairless breed worth mentioning.
 Considering that they are hairless, it should come as no surprise to us.
 There are even no whiskers on them!
 For example, the curly coats of Devon and Cornish Rex are renowned because of their hairless coats.